cemarta7/codeigniter-monolog-plus/README.md

 * `exclusion_list` - Array, strings to skip logging
 * `channel` - String, sets the channel name.
 This is just passed to the Monolog constructor; this library doesn't necessarily support different channels quite yet.

 ### Handler Options

-Each handler can have as many blocks as you require, but each one should have a default block.
+Each handler can have as many blocks as you require, but each one that's actually being used should have a default block.
 The library will look for a default block if it can't find a named one or if you specify the handler without a block name.
 The handlers themselves are:

 * `file` - Basic file logger, with rotation.
 * `ci_file` - Mostly the same as `file`, but logs are written with a formatter tha makes them more "CodeIgniter"-y.